flowerchecker/taskchain/docs/example.md

 This project allows quick hands-on experience and can serve as template for new projects.
 You can start by running [this notebook]({{config.code_url}}/example/scripts/introduction.ipynb).

-Keep in mind, that goal of project is showcase of various features, so chosen solutions for given problems in not always optimal.
+Keep in mind, that goal of the project is showcase of various features, so chosen solutions for given problems are not always optimal.

 ## Install